SilentByte/healthcam/README.md

 ![](docs/devops.png)

-We would probably want to implement proper Continous Integration/Continous Deployment to avoid us having to push code manually and to make sure that we have some automated tests running against our code once deployed to AWS.
+We would probably want to implement proper Continuous Integration/Continuous Deployment to avoid us having to push code manually and to make sure that we have some automated tests running against our code once deployed to AWS.

 ### Proper Bootstrap Script for Raspberry Pi